2013 Honda Accord Performance

 Handling and Braking

 The Accord has a new suspension for 2013, and test drivers say it’s competent and provides a smooth ride.
-The new electric power-assisted steering is disliked by several reviewers for being numb, though a couple say the steering is precise and well-weighted.
+Several reviewers say the steering is numb, though a couple say the steering is precise and well-weighted.

 - "While the electric steering in all the cars is totally numb, it's reasonably quick, linear, and nicely weighted.
 On four-cylinder cars, it's actually quite nice to pilot through the curves -- for a midsize sedan anyway." -- Motor Trend